openstack-infra/zuul/doc/source/user/config.rst

       Authentication information to be made available to the job.
       This is a dictionary with two potential keys:

-      .. attr:: inherit
-         :default: false

-         A boolean indicating that the authentication information referenced by this job should be able to be inherited by child jobs.
-Normally when a job inherits from another job, the auth section is not included.
-This permits jobs to inherit the same basic structure and playbook, but ensures that secret information is unable to be exposed by a child job which may alter the job's behavior.
-If it is safe for the contents of the authentication section to be used by child jobs, set this to ``true``.

       .. attr:: secrets

          A list of secrets which may be used by the job.
 A